 Continuum can also forgo the Display Dock entirely, projecting your phone’s screen wirelessly via Miracast to a dongle or directly to displays like the Panasonic CX800 60-inch 4K monitor in our lab.
 The Continuum app senses nearby wireless displays and helps you set them up.
-It’s amazing to look at, but not really practical yet—I experienced horrible lag and connectivity problems.
+It’s amazing to look at, but like Connect to a Windows 10 PC, not really practical—there’s a great deal of lag.

-With Continuum running, your phone projects a PC-like, slightly low-res desktop view onto your display, roughly similar to the look and feel of a Surface Pro 4 in tablet mode.
-Microsoft goes to a great deal of effort to make your Continuum experience feel like using a full-fledged computer.
+With the Connect app running, your phone projects a PC-like, slightly low-res desktop view onto your display, roughly similar to the look and feel of a Surface Pro 4 in tablet mode.
+Microsoft goes to a great deal of effort to make your Connect experience feel like using a full-fledged computer.
 You can set a custom, landscape background for your monitor, and apps align themselves in a PC-like taskbar at the bottom of the screen.
 Tapping the Windows key brings up the Start menu.

 In Continuum, Windows apps scale to fill your entire display.
 That’s a key difference: Android tablets, for instance, can connect to an HDMI monitor via an MHL connector—but you’re forced to view the screen inside a narrow rectangle, which mirrors the tablet you have in front of you.
 The Windows 10 approach is much more useful.

 I was very pleased at how I could sit down, open a Word file, begin taking notes on my experience, then return to my desktop PC and pick up where I left off, because everything is saved in the cloud.
 There’s one major limitation: Continuum works only with universal apps for now, such as Outlook/Mail, Messaging, Word, Excel, and Calendar.
-According to Microsoft, this was for functionality—the company didn’t want a lot of oddly formatted apps clogging the Continuum screen—but hopefully the app list will continue to expand.
+And there’s a minor one, too: while Edge displays a fullscreen experience, it can’t run Flash, unlike Edge for Windows 10 PCs.

 Microsoft’s recent Surface Pro 4 and Surface Book use special camera modules that scan your face to create a custom image to compare against the faces the camera subsequently sees.
 On the desktop, Hello authenticates you almost instantaneously.